 Do you make car payments every month?
 So do many other Americans, and most are shelling out a few hundred bucks each month.

-According to the Balance, the average monthly car payment on a new vehicle is $479.
+The average monthly car payment on a new vehicle is $523, reports Experian.

 If your car payment is starting to put a strain on our monthly budget, you don’t have to continue suffering.
 It’s possible to reduce your monthly car payment and save hundreds, if not thousands of dollars, over the course of your auto loan.
 Follow along and we’ll show you two ways you could get lower car payments.